thebeebs/Content/reasons-your-demos-will-fail-at-a-conference.md

+---
+title: 'How to name a web browser (by those who have)'
+authors:
+- thebeebs
+intro: 'How to name a web browser (by those who have)'
+types:
+- opinion
+categories:
+- web
+- browsers
+---

 # Reasons your demos will fail at a conference
 I often tell people that I pray to the demo gods before a talk, but the reality is, most, of the reasons demos fail can be avoided without the resorting to ritual sacrifice.
 I&#39;ve documented below a few issues that have tripped me up in the past in the hope that you can avoid them in the future.